Colchester United FC Customer Charter

 The JobServe Community Stadium is utilised by a broad cross-section of the local community.

-Colchester United FC will work with The Prostate Cancer Charity as part of the English Football League's official support.
+Colchester United FC will work with MIND as part of the English Football League's official support.
 We will also back two local charities each year with an Official Charity Partner package, containing a host of benefits for the charities involved.

 The safety of Colchester United FC FC's supporters is paramount.
 We will provide first class medical facilities for all visitors on a matchday.
 This will include a team of medical personnel dedicated to the wellbeing of all spectators.
 This will comply with the required Green Guide standards and will comprise of a doctor, paramedic services, qualified first aiders, transport and specialised equipment.
 Stewards will also be trained in first aid.